 World Water Supply: In 1965, Americans used 1.3 trillion liters (355 billion gallons) of water per day.
 It might be surprising to learn, however, that residential water use actually accounts for only a small percentage of total use.
 According to a Texas A&M University study, it takes 2,915 liters (770 gallons) of water to refine one barrel of petroleum; 151,416 liters (40,000 gallons) to turn out a ton of steel, and 2.3 million liters (600,000 gallons) to make a ton of synthetic rubber.
 The need for water in our world will only increase.
 According to a statement of former Secretary of State Hillary Rodham Clinton, water shortages may be the next cause of terror and war.
 How can we conserve existing available water supplies?
 Is there a future for accessing the world’s largest underground aquifer lying deep under the Sahara desert?
 What about our oceans, with Pacific, Indian and Atlantic among the largest bodies of water on earth?

 Water Rights: Even in ancient Rome, private property had to be taken into account when developing the aqueducts, as can be seen in the edict of Emperor Caesar Augustus who carefully differentiated the rights of Italy versus the rights of landowners.
 How are similar public/private rights adjudicated today?
-What about the future – if underground aquifers such as the Nubian Sandstone Aquifer System which covering 2 million sq. kms.
+What about the future – of underground aquifers such as the Nubian Sandstone Aquifer System which covering 2 million sq. kms.
 (1.25 million sq. mi.) and containing 150,000 cubic kilometers of water shared by Libya, Chad, Egypt and Sudan?
 Or closer to the United States, can the implications of the Colorado River Compact with water rights shared by the states in the Upper and Lower Basins, Mexico, and the Native American nations including the Navajo be a guide for hydraulic fracturing in the shared deposit on the Texas-Mexican border?
 What should Eagle Ford do?
 How can water safety be protected in fracking?
+And how can innovations, combined with agreements, distribution, and governance, improve water for the world?

 To read the complete chapter, members of the University of Massachusetts Boston may access the e-book through Healey Library Catalog and ABC-CLIO here.
 Alternatively the volumes can be accessed at WorldCat, or at Amazon for purchase.
 Further resources are available onsite at the University of Massachusetts Boston, Healey Library, including some of the following: